 The Dickin Medal was awarded to two Para Dogs:

-Bing - A 'Para Dog' with 13th (South Lancs) Parachute Battalion, real name 'Brian'.
+Brian - A 'Para Dog' with 13th (South Lancs) Parachute Battalion.
 He was a Scout Patrol dog who jumped into combat in Normandy.
 After having completed the requisite number of jumps he became a fully-qualified Paratrooper.
 He was awarded the Dickin Medal in March 1947.

 Rob - A 'Para Dog' with the Special Air Service.
 He initially took part in landings during the North African Campaign with an Infantry unit and later served with a Special Air Unit in Italy as patrol and guard on small detachments lying-up in enemy territory.
 His presence with these parties saved many of them from discovery and subsequent capture or destruction.
 Rob made over 20 parachute descents.
 He was awarded the Dickin Medal in January 1945.